 The problems of inequality are vast and many.
 Dramatic economic and political changes in many parts of the world desperately require interventions.
 Traditional understandings are becoming fossilised.
 Change is needed now more than ever.

-Why is it that after the 2007-08 global financial crash most people get poorer apart from the world’s top billionaires?
-Why is this situation repeated following the fallout of government actions on Coronavirus?
+Why is it that after the 2007-08 global financial crash and after the Covid-19 crisis most people get poorer apart from the world’s top billionaires?
+Crisis used to lead to decreasing inequality now it seems it only makes inequality so much worse.
 How do we challenge an increase in economic growth which leads to insecure and precarious employment?
-How do we understand decreasing social mobility as global wealth increases?
+How do we understand decreasing social mobility as global wealth increases, but increasing forced migration?
 How do we explain the growing political power of those who mobilise the politics of hate and resentment to justify ever more inequality?
 Why do we rely on traditional economic measures which only include narrow economic objectives, neglecting other forms of inequalities and wider aspects of the well-being of people and the environment?
 How do we understand the multiple inequalities that are lived, embodied, amplified and normalised in our everyday experiences, often as indifference, violence and cruelty?
 What are the environmental and ecological impacts on our planet of all of these forms of inequality, and why are its worst effects experienced by the poorest first?
 How do we deal with these complex issues and more in our challenge to inequality?

 We need new analysis, but also new solutions.
 We need to be responsive to what can be done as so much damage is wreaked against vulnerable populations.
 What can be opened up, conceptually as much as practically, whilst things are closed down?
 What new possibilities can be envisioned?
 How do we think differently?
 How do we speak truth to power?
-When the G20 signal ‘the problem of inequality’ we need to ask for whom is this a problem.
+When the G20 signals ‘the problem of inequality’ we need to ask for whom is this a problem?
 Currently, not only are our understandings called into question, but also our alliances.
-Why study inequality if it only helps the political economy of capitalism run more smoothly, undisturbed by social unrest, generating more inequality?
-We need to find a solution to inequity, not just to appease the powerful.
+We need to find a solution to inequity and injustice, not just to appease the powerful.
 We need to be aware that advantages for some usually create disadvantages for others.

 Whilst our thoughts are global, our actions are also local.
 Research and action are not disconnected and footloose, but rooted.
 Lancaster University is a civic institution rooted in the City of Lancaster, looking out across Morecambe Bay.
 These places are central to our understandings of inequalities, relations of care and the development of alternatives.
 We are committed to engagement, research for a purpose, and to stop people living lives with difficulty and enabling all to flourish in the communities we live in, work and socialise.
 When we flourish we all benefit.
 Our research has a purpose.
 There are alternatives and we are committed to producing them.